cranjesh/images-test/TheSoldiersLegacyThorough.md

 ## Chapter 10: The Priest Hole

 The hour was late when we returned to Blackwood Manor, the mist curling around the estate like a living thing.
 Our footsteps echoed against the stone corridor as Holmes led the way to the east wing’s library.

+Holmes explained, "I traced the logical path - the dust patterns showed recent movement, yet the corridor remained undisturbed.
+Someone who knew the house's secrets had acted with deliberate care.
+Only a servant with long familiarity could have managed such precision."

 He stopped before an unassuming wooden panel.
 His fingers traced the edges, feeling for a mechanism unseen to the eye.
 Then, with a firm press, the wood creaked open, revealing a narrow passage.